digidotcom/xbee-python/doc/examples.rst

 Send explicit data asynchronously
 `````````````````````````````````

-This sample application shows how to send data in application layer (explicit)
+This sample application shows how to send data in the application layer
-format asynchronously to a remote Zigbee device on the same network as the
+(explicit) format asynchronously to a remote Zigbee device using the XBee
-local one using the XBee Python Library.
-Transmitting data asynchronously means
+Python Library.
+Transmitting data asynchronously means the execution is not
-the execution is not blocked during the transmit request, but you cannot
+blocked during the transmit request, but you cannot determine if the data was
-determine if the data was sent successfully.
+successfully sent.

 You can locate the example in the following path:
 **examples/communication/explicit/SendExplicitDataAsyncSample**